yoonjoung/ReproResearch_AgeAdjustedCPR/README.md

 There are three sections in each document (R markdown or Stata do file) for: accessing public data (in this case, DHS API data); preparing the analysis data file; and conducting analysis.
 Analysis section contains code for reproducing results presented in the paper only.
 The paper was prepared using Stata.

-Output of the R markdown file is available here. http://rpubs.com/YJ_Choi/ReproResearch_AgeAdjustedCPR
+Output of the R markdown file is available here (coming soon).